The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

 If there is a 'no deal' situation, your consumer rights could change if you're buying products or services from an EU seller.
 Check the product's terms and conditions if you're not sure.

-The UK Government has more information about consumer rights after Brexit.
+The UK Government has more information about consumer rights from 1 January 2021.

 The European Commission has also produced a PDF factsheet on consumer rights in a 'no deal' situation.